DexterInd/BrickPi3/Firmware/README.md

 `** Verified OK **` which means the firmware was flashed and verified successfully.

-You can run the example program `Read_Info.py` in `BrickPi3/Software/Python/Examples` to make sure that the FW version is correct (version `1.1.0` as of writing this).
+You can run the example program `Read_Info.py` in `BrickPi3/Software/Python/Examples` to make sure that the FW version is correct.